 Your reference letter should be from a past employer or teacher - someone who can vouch for your abilities and share a bit about you and your skills

-Fundraising toward a life-saving operation was introduced to the volunteer program as way to bring the volunteer community together to save a life each year.
+Fundraising toward a life-saving operation was introduced to the volunteer program as a way to bring the volunteer community together to save a life each year.
 The program is also the best proven way for volunteers to spread awareness about Save a Child's Heart with friends and family back home, amplifying your impact and voice while connecting more people to our life-saving mission.

 1) Submit your application here with the required forms (resume/CV and one recommendation letter).